-Charles G. Miller practices in the areas of litigation and commercial law.
-In addition, he has extensive experience counseling clients with respect to business issues arising under environmental regulations.
-Currently, Mr. Miller works in the Firm's Business and Litigation Practice Group in the defense of a large multi-national company against toxic tort claims.
-His extensive experience in corporate and commercial matters is also utilized for special business-related projects handled by the Firm.
-Mr. Miller has also taught courses in corporate and environmental law for law school and paralegal programs.
+Charles practices in the areas of litigation and commercial law.
+In addition, he has extensive experience counseling clients with respect to business issues arising under environmental regulations and defense against toxic tort claims.
+His extensive experience in corporate and commercial matters is also valued for special business-related projects handled by the Firm.
+Charles has also taught courses in corporate and environmental law for law school and paralegal programs.

-Mr. Miller previously practiced in Houston, Texas, where worked primarily on project finance and environmental matters.
-He served as Chairman of the Harris County (Houston) Bar Association's Environmental Law Section and has authored and delivered several papers, including most recently, "United States Renewable Energy Outlook" in the International Power Finance Review, Euromoney: London, 2004.
+Charles previously practiced in Houston, Texas, where he worked primarily on project finance and environmental matters.
+He served as Chairman of the Harris County (Houston) Bar Association's Environmental Law Section and has authored and delivered several papers.

-Mr. Miller received his undergraduate degree in history from The University of the South in Sewanee, Tennessee, where he graduated summa cum laude and was a member of Phi Beta Kappa, and his J.D. from Vanderbilt University in Nashville, Tennessee.
-At Vanderbilt, Mr. Miller was an associate justice of the Moot Court Board.
+He received his undergraduate degree in history from The University of the South in Sewanee, Tennessee, where he graduated summa cum laude and was a member of Phi Beta Kappa, and his J.D. from Vanderbilt University in Nashville, Tennessee.
+At Vanderbilt, Charles was an associate justice of the Moot Court Board.